 Generalizing to Higher Dimensions

 The same principle applies to higher dimensions.
-For example, R<sup>n</sup> can be represented as a subspace of R<sup>m</sup> where m > n.
-We can define a mapping that takes a vector in R<sup>n</sup> and adds (m - n) zeros to create a vector in R<sup>m</sup>.
+As an example, R<sup>n</sup> can be represented as a subspace of R<sup>m</sup> where m > n.
+Practically speaking, we can define a mapping that takes a vector in R<sup>n</sup> and adds (m - n) zeros to create a vector in R<sup>m</sup>.
 The image of this mapping will be a subspace of R<sup>m</sup> isomorphic to R<sup>n</sup>.

 Practical Applications